Shipping with this method takes 3-5 days

 Dosage and Usage

-- Missed dose: If you forget and the meal has passed, wait until the next meal.
-Do not double up to make up for a missed dose.
+- Missed dose: If you forget and the meal has started, take it as soon as you remember.
+If the meal is over, skip and resume with the next meal.
+Do not double the next dose.

 Benefits and Savings